 The Interactive Highway Safety Design Model (IHSDM) is a suite of software analysis tools used to evaluate the safety and operational effects of geometric design decisions on highways.

-The IHSDM – HSM Predictive Method 2013 Release (version 9.0.0, September 30, 2013) may be downloaded free of charge at http://www.ihsdm.org.
-User technical support is also available free of charge.
-An IHSDM Training Course is available through the Federal Highway Administration’s (FHWA’s) National Highway Institute.
+The IHSDM – HSM Predictive Method 2015 Release (version 11.0.1, October 2015) may be downloaded free of charge at http://www.ihsdm.org.
+The new version includes major enhancements to the Policy Review Module, which was expanded to include policy checks for rural multilane highways.
+User technical support is also available free of charge at IHSDM.Support@dot.gov and 202–493–3407.
+Two IHSDM Training Courses are available through the FHWA’s National Highway Institute.

 To introduce the 2015 Release, a Web conference was held on October 22, 2015.
 A recording of the Web conference is available at http://ihsdm.org/wiki/IHSDM_2015_Web_Conference.